Reseda Hall of Fame

 Paul Irvin Herman Reseda Class of 1959

 Paul Irvin Herman, American Athlete, Competed in the Mens's Decathlon at the 1964 Summer Olympics.
-Graduate from Reseda High School Class of 1959.
+Graduate from Reseda High School 1959.
+Herman was a member of the Valley League Track & Field Championship teams of 1958 and 1959.
 Paul was a top high school decathlete, placing sixth at the 1959 AAU Meet as a senior.
 He competed at the 1960 AAU/Olympic Trials where he finished 11th.
 Herman was AAU decathlon champion in 1961 and finished second in that event in 1962 and 1964.
 His 1961 AAU made him the third youngest ever to win that event, following Bob Mathias and Milt Campbell.

 Herman narrowly missed winning a decathlon medal at the 1964 Olympics, placing fourth.
 Paul placed first at the 1962 Southern Pacific AAU Meet.
 Herman attended Westmont College.
 He competed for the Southern Cal Striders in 1964-65 and the Santa Barbara AC in 1967.